Glomerulonephritis in Children

 The symptoms of glomerulonephritis may look like other conditions and medical problems.
-Always consult your child's doctor for a diagnosis.
+Always see your child's healthcare provider for a diagnosis.

 How is glomerulonephritis diagnosed?

-Renal biopsy.
-A procedure during which a small sample of tissue is taken from the kidney through a needle.
-The tissue is sent for special testing to determine the specific disease.
+Kidney biopsy.
+A small sample of tissue is taken from the kidney and sent to a lab for special testing to determine the specific disease.

 What is the treatment for glomerulonephritis?

-If glomerulonephritis is caused by a streptococcal infection, then treatment will be focused on curing the infection and treating the symptoms associated with the infection.
 Treatment will depend on the underlying cause.
-Therefore, treatments focus on slowing the progression of the disease and preventing complications.
+Treatments focus on slowing the progression of the disease and preventing complications.

-Phosphate binders.
-Medications to decrease the amount of the mineral phosphorus in the blood.
+Medicines to decrease the amount of the mineral phosphorus in the blood (phosphate binders)

-Dialysis.
-A medical treatment to remove wastes and additional fluid from the blood after the kidneys have stopped functioning.
+Dialysis, a medical treatment to remove wastes and additional fluid from the blood after the kidneys have stopped working.
 Dialysis may be required for short-term or long-term therapy.